ntruong89/RepoPractice/README.md

 1. create a blank solution in Microsoft Visual Studio 2013 save it in C drive>documents>GitHub(you must create a Github folder in Documents)
-2. Add a new website to your Solution(make sure its in C# select webforms) Make sure you save it in your GitHub\SolutionFolder\thisiswhereyounameyourwebsite
+2. Add a new website to your Solution(make sure its in C# select webforms) Make sure you save it in your GitHub\SolutionFolder\thisisyourwebsitefolder(nameit)

   When done save all your chanegs and close Microsoft Visual Studio 2013